Zoddy/scylio/README.md

       = lorem ipsum
       = dolor sit amet

 This will create the html `<div id="foo" class="bar baz" title="test">lorem ipsum dolor sit amet</div>`.
 This is the strict variant of horizon.
-You can also us various shortcuts, let's see:
+You can also use various shortcuts, let's see:

     div#foo.bar.baz(title = test) = lorem ipsum dolor sit amet